How Web2Print Can Help You Print More at Home and Abroad

 For example, housing authorities have a wide range of languages they need to support, such as Urdu and Polish, as well as other departments of local authorities.
 The NHS also has a wide range of languages it has to support, you may well have seen multi-language posters in your local surgery.

 Within inner cities, the population is often diverse, and you get clusters of retail stores that cater to specific minorities, which will need point of sale items and posters for example.

-For websites it is easy enough to understand how internationalisation works, as it makes that website appear to any user in their language and currency, with reference to locations that relate to them.
+For websites it is easy enough to understand how internationalisation works.
+It makes that website appear to any user in their language and currency, and possibly relevant location.

 It’s really no different for Web2Print (and at Vpress we do this all the time) – you present your system in the language of the user.
 In years gone by internationalisation was represented by a flag appearing in (generally) the top right of the page.
-The user could select that flag for the language of their choice to appear throughout that website, a manual “switch” process.
+The user could select that flag for the language of their choice – a manual “switch” process.

 Things have moved on considerably and in this modern age, your PC/Mac/Device talks to your Browser to ensure that the options and content in front of you relate to either your personal choice, or a choice set for you by your System Administrator.

-Fundamentally there are three aspects of Internationalisation to consider, I will break down each one of these in turn to promote clarity, however this is only a high level introduction:
+Fundamentally there are three aspects of Internationalisation to consider, covered today as a high level introduction: